Police station gunman guilty of murdering Met sergeant Matt Ratana in custody cell

 As the bullets were no longer produced, he manufactured his own to fit the gun at a rented workshop.

-A bag containing seven bullets and cannabis were found during a search of De Zoysa’s clothing and body, but officers did not discover a .41-calibre revolver loaded with six rounds.
+A bag containing seven bullets and cannabis was found during an initial search of De Zoysa’s clothing and body, but officers did not discover a .41-calibre revolver loaded with six rounds.

 During the trial, prosecutors said De Zoysa “retrieved” the weapon from a holster under his left arm, while handcuffed to the rear, as he was being transported to Windmill Road in a police van.